the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

+* Feature - Add support to CSV import for the ISO Currency Code field.
+[TEC-4341]
 * Fix - Correctly calculate Event duration when the Event crosses the daylight saving date and time.
 [TEC-4336]

 = [5.14.1] 2022-03-17 =